City Map Compare/Nairobi vs Rome

 About Nairobi

-Nairobi is the only capital city in the world with a national park within its borders — you can see lions with skyscrapers in the background
+Nairobi is the only capital city in the world that hosts a national park within its boundaries.

 About Rome